 Then I start rolling the filo to the other end pressing gently with my fingers.
 You don’t want to roll it overly tight but also not very loose either.
 When I reach the other end and all filo is wrapped around the sticks, I gently start pressing from the uncovered end of the sticks towards the middle.
 You might accidentally prick the roll while pressing but there is no need to worry, it’s still fine.

-I carefully remove the two sticks whilst placing the roll on an oven proof dish that I have brushed with some butter at the bottom.
+I carefully remove the two sticks whilst placing the roll on a pyrex tray that I have brushed with some butter at the bottom.
 Continue with the rest of the filo pastry till it’s all rolled.
 If you have any leftover filling then you can put it in a bag or a jar and save it for next time or why not use it for my coconut granola recipe.
 When all baklava rolls are in the tray, I pour over any remaining butter and gently brush it to cover all of the rolls.

 Now it’s time for the oven.
 While my oven is getting preheated to 150°C/300°F, I place the tray with the baklava rolls in the fridge for 5-10 minutes.
 That will make the butter go hard and it’s easier then to cut the long rolls into individual small bites.
 Baklava needs to be slowly baked, so be patient whilst in the oven.
 This will make the filo pastry nice and crunchy.